StevenBlack/vocab/README.md

 ### parvenu
-A subtler word for what we usually call nouveau riche.
-A parvenu is someone who has recently acquired money or social status, but has not yet acquired the appropriate style or manner.
-The word can also be used to describe any newcomer to a situation who has not yet learned to handle his role or responsibility, such as a young worker who gets a big promotion and acts obnoxious and superior around the people who were his closest colleagues the day before. pasquinade
+Nouveau riche.
+Someone who has recently acquired money or social status, but has not yet acquired the appropriate style or manner.

 ### pasquinade